 Here’s a quick overview:

-However, we were positively surprised when HostRocket delivered an average page load time of 510 ms during the last 12 months, finally earning a place in our pros section.
+HostRocket delivered an average page load time of 516 ms during the last 12 months.

 Why is it important to have a fast-loading website?

-Because speed and site’s bounce rate is heavily correlated.
+Because speed and the site’s bounce rate are heavily correlated.

 2. Good Support (Yet Limited)